 A Century of Making History

 Reader’s Digest has published close to 40,000 articles, from features that sparked national policy changes to articles that saved readers’ lives.
-Along the way, our stories have been adapted into movies and TV shows, and expanded into books, and one even gave rise to Pepperidge Farm.
+Along the way, our stories have been recognized by the late Queen Elizabeth, adapted into movies and TV shows, expanded into books, and one even gave rise to Pepperidge Farm.
 A century later, our mission remains the same: Everyone has a story and we’re here to share the very best with you.
 Enjoy some of our proudest moments here.

 Over the years, Reader’s Digest made a historical impact on countless pockets of culture, but one of the most meaningful is our work with Alex Haley.
 His landmark book The Autobiography of Malcolm X began as an assignment for this publication, where he worked as a senior editor.
 Reader’s Digest later funded Haley for 12 years as he wrote and researched Roots.
 Henry Louis Gates Jr., the host of Finding Your Roots on PBS, reflects on Haley’s groundbreaking work and lasting impact.